blinken/paradar/README.md

 resistant to most solvents and fuels, though the case is not waterproof.
 Maybe in a future version (scope creep!).

 The case was arrived at after a lot of iterations.
-Obviously I justified buying a 3D printer for this project (my trusty Anycubic Mega-S) and it churned out prototypes, and was a gamechanger in terms of rapid iteration.
+Obviously I justified (I use the word "justified" loosely) buying a 3D printer for this project (my trusty Anycubic Mega-S) and it churned out prototypes, and was a gamechanger in terms of rapid iteration.
 For cases I'm actually willing to send to someone else, cases, we're using [Midlands 3D](https://midlands3d.com) - I can't recommend them enough, their prints are